 Aside from pipes getting clogged, so to can the drain assemblies themselves.
 Pop-up and plunger type drain mechanisms catch a lot of debris by design and need to be cleaned when bath water goes down slow.

 Depending on the age of your home and your lifestyle, any number of items can lead to a clogged bathtub drain.
-Here is a list of commonly reported items.
+Below is a list of commonly reported items.

 A lot of items on the above list involve just fishing an object out.
 Others, as you can see, involve having to break up or nudge for the clog to move along down the drain.

-Remove your drain cover, plate or tub stopper.
+Remove your drain cover, plate, or tub stopper.
 You may have to twist your stopper to remove it.
 Some stoppers even require a screwdriver to remove a small screw before it will lift out.

 If you see the cause of your clogged bathtub, then you’re ready to move forward.
-If not, you can still take next steps, but will be doing so a little blindly.
+If not, you can still take the next steps but will be doing so a little blindly.